Indianapolis Web Design & Development Made Simple

 — Be sure that your web design package includes a testimonial page so you can highlight the positive customer experiences clients are already having with your business.

 — Place a link to your testimonial page on your homepage to draw attention to reviews written by happy customers.

 Once visitors have arrived at your site, encourage them to take an action that will connect them with you.
 A successful call to action can lead to higher conversion rates.

 — Presenting an email newsletter subscription or inviting the customer to tag a friend on your social media page can be great ways to have them begin engaging with you.

 — Try combining your company’s mission statement with a call to action.

 Since using a website is primarily a visual experience, including quality imagery on your site will help engage viewers.

-Drawing inspiration for web design from your brand’s image is a great first step but be sure to keep the customer at the forefront.
-Even though distinguishing yourself from competitors can be challenging, choosing marketing strategies that focus on serving the customer can make all the difference.
+Drawing inspiration for web design from your brand’s image is a great first step, but be sure to keep the customer at the forefront.
+Even though distinguishing yourself from competitors can be challenging, picking marketing strategies that focus on serving the customer can make all the difference.